 General and administrative expenses consist primarily of personnel costs, consisting of salaries, related benefits and stock-based compensation, of our executive, finance, business and corporate development and other administrative functions.
 General and administrative expenses also include travel expenses, allocated facility-related costs not otherwise included in research and development expenses, insurance expenses, and professional fees for auditing, tax and legal services, including legal expenses to pursue patent protection of our intellectual property.
-We expect that general and administrative expenses will remain reasonably consistent for the remainder of 2016.
+We expect that general and administrative expenses will decrease during 2017 as compared to 2016 primarily due to reduced headcount and related costs.